ncredinburgh/JavaForSmallTeams/README.md

 Rather than keep this as an internal document we decided to open it up to everyone in the hope that together we could make it better.

+## A word on trade offs

+There are no right answers in software engineering.

+It is a balancing act in which we must trade off one concern against another and make a judgement call about which balance is better for the specific scenario we have found ourselves in.

+One of the most common mistakes we've seen experienced programmers make is to blindly consider only one or two concerns (often the ones with catchy acronyms) without thought for others.

+We've very carefully set out the context in which we think the advice in this book will be useful, but the context is still very broad.
+Slightly different situations might benefit from very different trade offs.
+What worked well for you in one project might not work so well in the next.

+For this reason we will very rarely use words like *always* or *never*.

+When we do use them we will have thought carefully before doing so, but what we really mean is almost-always or almost-never.

+Having said this if you find yourself discounting any of the recommendations in this book please stop and think first.
+Don't fall into the trap of thinking certain advice cannot apply to you.
+We often make our worst mistakes when we believe we are being elegant or clever.
+The full horror of our ineptitude sometimes does not become apparent for months or years.

+Advice is here to save us from ourselves.

 ## A note on Java versions

 This document is intended to apply to Java 7 and 8, but will be largely applicable to Java 5 and 6.